aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-data-operations/define-precision-grid-for-file-gdb-layer/_index.md

 using System.Text;
 ```

-## How to Set Grid in a File GDB Layer
+## How to Configure Coordinate Grid in a File GDB Layer
 Below is a step‑by‑step guide that shows exactly how to configure the grid, create a layer, and safely **add features to layer**.

 ### Step 1: Create a Dataset